If you’re looking for a unique fish to add to your aquarium, then a Butterfly Tail just might be a great option for you.

 Although they look incredibly delicate and beautiful, unfortunately, the Butterfly Tail breed has the same issue as other breeds of goldfish, they produce a significant amount of waste!

-This means weekly cleaning, and a good filtration system will help to keep the water clean, and your goldfish happy and healthy.
+This means weekly cleaning, and a good filtration system will help to keep the water clean, and your fish happy and healthy.

 Because of their habit of digging, most breeds of goldfish are much better off having larger pieces of gravel substrate in their tank.